ChrisCummins/ProGraML/README.md

   [bazelisk](https://github.com/bazelbuild/bazelisk) to automatically
   download and use the correct bazel version).
 * Python ≥ 3.6
-* MySQL client (N.B. this is not the full MySQL server, just the connector)
-  * On macOS: `brew install mysql-client`
-  * On Ubuntu: `sudo apt-get install libmysqlclient-dev`
-* A Fortran compiler:
-  * On macOS: `brew cask install gfortran`
-  * (Ubuntu has one by default)
-* (Optional) NVIDIA GPU with CUDA drivers for TensorFlow and PyTorch

 Once you have the above requirements installed, test that everything is working by building and running full test suite: